jascqh/Text-cruncher/README.md

 ## Application summary
 Our application is a TextSummarizer and Web scraping  for research webpage called TextCrucher.
 It accesses the content from Google search results and helps the user scrape all the data to produce a compiled excel sheet of the relevant summarized information that will be sent to the user’s email or via instant download through our website.

+## How to use it (without account)
+Users just need to key in their search queries up to 5 queries, with each being separated by a semi-colon:

+Example with 3 queries:  “Dog;Cat;Tails”
+Example with 4 queries: “Dog Food; Canned Food; Animal Control; Cats and Dogs”

+Text Cruncher will then search the web for the sites/articles that are closely related to the queries keyed in.
+The data will then be summarized in an excel sheet and the user can choose to download/send to a preferred email.

 ## Installation
 clone the project from github
 ```